jonaschoi/se-projects/docker-demos/README.md

 ### Steps to setup and start up
 1. Login to Docker Hub via CLI (Not necessary at this point)
 	- `docker login`
-2. Check out this repos, and navigate to the directory of the dbundle (i.e. feature-set-7.2-sp1).
+2. Check out this repos, and navigate to the directory of the bundle (i.e. feature-set-7.2-sp1).
 	- Or download and unzip
 3. Start with Docker Compose in detached mode
 	- `docker-compose up -d`